 EXECUTIVE SUMMARY

 The Effectiveness Monitoring Committee (EMC) Annual Report and Workplan (Report) is updated and approved by the Board of Forestry and Fire Protection (Board) annually and is intended to catalogue the yearly accomplishments and status of ongoing EMC efforts.
 The Report summarizes EMC accomplishments, details EMC funding actions for the year, and provides an update of current EMC membership and staffing.
 For Fiscal Year (FY) 2024/2025, the EMC selected two proposed effectiveness monitoring projects to fund and support.
-Ongoing projects from prior years continued to be funded and supported; numerous project presentations were provided at four open public EMC meetings; the EMC revised its Charter (see EMC 2020, EMC 2024) and the EMC welcomed three new members and reappointed three members.
+Ongoing projects from prior years continued to be funded and supported; numerous project presentations were provided at four open public EMC meetings; the EMC revised its Charter (see EMC 2020, EMC 2024); and the EMC welcomed three new members and reappointed three members.

 EMC PROCESS